nickmorales/imagebreed_dockerfile/README.md

 ## Helpful commands:

-- Stopping the service

-    This will stop all containers (both web and db), but will not remove the containers.
-    ```bash
-    docker-compose stop breedbase
-    ```

-- Starting a stopped service

-    This will start all containers (both web and db) that were previously created, but have been stopped
-    ```bash
-    docker-compose start breedbase
-    ```

 - Stopping and removing the service

     This will stop all containers (both web and db), AND will remove them.
 Note: You must be located in the directory where the `docker-compose.yml` file is located.